Giants vs. Guardians Player Props Betting Odds

 Wade Stats

-- Wade brings a two-game streak with at least one hit into this one.
-During his last five outings he is batting .333 with a home run, two walks and two RBI.
+- Wade takes a three-game streak with at least one hit into this one.
+During his last five outings he is batting .438 with a home run, two walks and three RBI.

 Wade Recent Games